brimdata/super/book/src/super-sql/types/map.md

 unless otherwise cast, e.g., `|{}|::|{string:int64}|` represents an empty map of string keys and integer values.

-Maps can be created by reading external data (SUP files, database data, Parquet values, etc) or by constructing instances using [_map expressions_](#map-expressions) or other SuperSQL functions that produce maps.
+Maps can be created by reading external data (e.g., TSUP files, database data, Parquet files, etc) or by constructing instances using [_map expressions_](#map-expressions) or other SuperSQL functions that produce maps.